Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

 \subsection{Physics-Guided Initialization}

 Since many ML models require an initial choice of model parameters before training, researchers have explored different ways to physically inform a model starting state.
 For example, in NNs, weights are often initialized according to a random distribution prior to training.
 Poor initialization can cause models to anchor in local minima, which is especially true for deep neural networks.
-However, if physical or other contextual knowledge can be used to help inform the initialization of the weights, model training can be accelerated or improved \cite{jia2020physics}.
+However, if physical or other contextual knowledge is used to help inform the initialization of the weights, model training can be accelerated and may require fewer training samples \cite{jia2020physics}.
 One way to inform the initialization to assist in model training and escaping local minima is to use an ML technique known as \textit{transfer learning}.
-In transfer learning, a model can be \textit{pre-trained} on a related task prior to being fine-tuned with limited training data to fit the desired task.
+In transfer learning, a model is \textit{pre-trained} on a related task prior to being fine-tuned with limited training data to fit the desired task.
 The pre-trained model serves as an informed initial state that ideally is closer to the desired parameters for the desired task than random initialization.
-One way to harness physics-based modeling knowledge is to use the physics-based model's simulated data to pre-train the ML model, which also alleviates data paucity issues.
+One way to achieve this is to use the physics-based model's simulated data to pre-train the ML model.
 This is similar to the common application of pre-training in computer vision, where CNNs are often pre-trained with very large image datasets before being fine-tuned on images from the task at hand \cite{tajbakhsh2016convolutional}.

 Jia \textit{et al.} use this strategy in the context of modeling lake temperature dynamics~\cite{jia2019physics,jia2020physics}.
 They pre-train their Physics-Guided Recurrent Neural Network (PGRNN) models for lake temperature modeling on simulated data generated from a physics-based model and fine tune the NN with little observed data.
 They showed that pre-training, even using data from a physical model with an incorrect set of parameters, can still significantly reduce the training data needed for a quality model.
-In addition, Read et al. \cite{read2019process} demonstrated that such models are able to generalize better to unseen scenarios than pure physics-based models.
+In addition, Read et al. \cite{read2019process} demonstrated that models using both physics-guided initialization and a physics-guided loss function are able to generalize better to unseen scenarios than traditional physics-based models.
+In this case, physics-guided initialization allows the model to have a physically-consistent starting state prior to seeing any observations.